Cosylab/autoparamDriver/docs/source/tutorial.rst

 the device.

 :cpp:class:`Autoparam::Driver` requires two steps to create a handle from an ``INP`` or an ``OUT`` field of a record.
-First, we need to derive a class from :cpp:class:`Autoparam::DeviceAddress` and override :cpp:func:`Autoparam::Driver::parseDeviceAddress()` to instantiate it.
+First, we need to subclass :cpp:class:`Autoparam::DeviceAddress` and override :cpp:func:`Autoparam::Driver::parseDeviceAddress()` to instantiate it.
 Looking at the three functions we need to distinguish, the following should be sufficient::

   using namespace Autoparam::Convenience;